Exploring the Constitution

-What constitutional changes have we seen?
+What constitutional changes have we seen in the UK?

 The Labour Government after 1997 carried out a number of major constitutional reforms:-

-- Labour was committed to devolution for Scotland.
+Labour was committed to devolution for Scotland.
 A range of Scottish organisation and political parties had formed a Scottish Constitutional Convention, in 1989, and put together proposals for devolution.
 Once in power, Labour held referendums in Scotland and Wales on devolution and with a large majority in Scotland and a tiny majority in Wales, people voted in favour.

-- The Government of Wales Act 1998 set up a Welsh Assembly responsible for a similar set of powers to that of the Scottish Parliament but with a need for approval for legislation from Westminster and no powers over taxation and no clear Government structure.
+The Government of Wales Act 1998 set up a Welsh Assembly responsible for a similar set of powers to that of the Scottish Parliament but with a need for approval for legislation from Westminster and no powers over taxation and no clear Government structure.

 Despite the narrow victory in the 1998 referendum, demands for further devolution grew and the Government of Wales Act 2006 gave the Welsh Assembly legislative powers and a separate Welsh Executive.